VolaryCloud/VolaryDDNS-updates/README.md

 ## License

-This project is licensed under the **MIT License**.
-You are free to use, modify, and distribute the script as long as you retain the license and copyright notice.
+This project is licensed under a custom license.

+You are permitted to use and modify the script for personal, non-commercial purposes only.
+Redistribution, publishing, or sublicensing of this software to any third party other than the original repository is strictly prohibited.

 See the [LICENSE](./LICENSE) file for full details.